Hanfu accessories: Yellow powder

 From the 6th century through the Tang dynasty, it was fashionable for women to apply powder to their foreheads, especially yellow powder or pollen.

 Nails

 Nail polish was a popular cosmetic enhancement in early China and can be traced back to approximately 3000 BC.
 Chinese royalty used nail polishes which were gold, silver, black and red in colour and were made with bee wax, gum Arabic, and egg.
 Chinese aristocrats also coloured their nails in red and black with nail polishes which were made up of egg white, bee wax, and gelatin.
-While the lower classes of society were forbidden from painting their nails in bright colours.
+The lower classes of society were forbidden from painting their nails in bright colours.

 Ancient-style makeup

 Modern makeup

 Red makeup remain popular in Modern hanfu makeup of the 21st century with the use of red and/or pink eyeshadow.